BA(Hons) Business Management and Marketing

-Marketing is crucial to any business and one of the most exciting and dynamic sectors in a fast-paced, ever-changing global economy.
-United with a broader understanding of business, this course prepares you for the complexities of marketing management across stakeholders in the modern and complex business environment.
+Marketing is crucial to any business and one of the most exciting sectors in a fast-paced global economy.

-You will analyse real business issues and gain an understanding of the market process, consumer behaviour, the lucrative business-to-business environment, traditional and digital marketing methods and global marketing.
+Analyse real business issues and learn about the market process, consumer behaviour, the lucrative business-to-business environment, traditional and digital marketing methods and global marketing.

-You will regularly apply marketing theory to real businesses and develop the crucial skills required by employers.
-Guest speakers and case studies from industry, paid placements and internships, competitions and an active Marketing Society ensure you have regular access to industry and the latest developments in the field in addition to valuable contacts with local employers.
+Guest speakers, paid placements and internships, competitions and an active Marketing Society ensure you have regular access to industry and the latest developments in the field.

 We work closely with the Chartered Institute of Marketing (CIM), the Chartered Institute of Public Relations (CIPR) and the Institute of Directors (IOD) who offer you opportunities to network, access events and gain valuable accreditations.